bdeluna16/stock-analysis/README.md

 ## Results
  * In our analysis we compared the performance of 12 companies in the years 2017 & 2018.
  * The metrics we used to measure were Total Daily Volume and Return
- * To measure Total Daily Volume we wrote the code below.
+ * To measure Total Daily Volume & Return for each year we wrote the code below:
  ```
         tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8)